KAYounes/yt-ad-auto-skip/README.md

 4. click `load unpacked`,
 5. choose the directory you just downloaded.

+ > Not tested, however, changing the location of the directory after adding it as a plug-in might make the plug-in undetected by Google Chomre.

 ## Future Work
 1. Add pop-up for configuration.
 2. Publish on Chrome Web Store.